awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

 #### Preparing your program to dynamically load model artifacts<a name="ml-preparing-your-program-to-dynamically-load-model-artifacts"></a>

  For algorithm products, the buyer uses their own datasets with your training image to generate unique model artifacts\.
 When the training process completes, your training container outputs model artifacts to the container directory` /opt/ml/model/`\.
-SageMaker compresses the contents in that directory into a \.tar\.gz and stores it in the buyer’s AWS account in Amazon S3\.
+SageMaker compresses the contents in that directory into a \.tar\.gz file and stores it in the buyer’s AWS account in Amazon S3\.

- When the model deploys, SageMaker runs your inference image, extracts the model artifacts from the \.tar\.gz stored in the buyer’s account in Amazon S3,and loads them into the inference container in the **/opt/ml/model/** directory\.
+ When the model deploys, SageMaker runs your inference image, extracts the model artifacts from the \.tar\.gz file stored in the buyer’s account in Amazon S3,and loads them into the inference container in the `/opt/ml/model/` directory\.
 At runtime, your inference container code uses the model data\.

 **Note**
  To protect any intellectual property that might be contained in the model artifact files, you can choose to encrypt the files before outputting them\.
 For more information, see [ Security and intellectual property](ml-security-and-intellectual-property.md)\.